DmitryKorzhov/test_publising_plugin/docs/improvado/T-Mobile technical call transription.md

 		  Speaker 8: I have, I have one, one question just to, because I think, I think we're on the same page and this is super helpful, but to, tolevel set, I wanna make sure that the, the initial assumptions by some dif by our, by the two different teams, Fabio, I thinkyour original recommendation was the solution.
 We just talked through where the Azure instance lives on the T-Mobileside.
 I think I, I just learned that Millie's assumption was that this Azure lived on the Imprivado side.
 So I wanna makesure that is, I wanna make sure that kind of the reasons for that.
 And she was under the assumption that the cloud storageagreement that we've already signed with Imprivado covered that.
 So just wanted to kind of pick your brain around.
 Maybe the reasons why that is not the ideal solution or if that's also on the table as a potential solution.
 And it maysimplify things.

 ### Summary 15-25 min.
-- [ ] [[Dmitry Korzhov]] please try to add with links to gong next time, so ti wil be easier to find. asi undertand it is simple just copy past.
+- [x] [[Dmitry Korzhov]] please try to add with links to gong next time, so ti wil be easier to find. asi undertand it is simple just copy past. [completion:: 2022-09-14]
 - [ ] ![[Pasted image 20220913222435.png]]
 The Diagram depicts T-Mobile's data model in which data analysts write SQL code to manipulate and transform data collected from business requirements into new views or tables that can be used by Tableau dashboards.
 Tablo requires access to a relational database or database not a file storage or BLOB storage in order to replicate the data.
 The best approach for the prototype is to stick with Azure SQL because it will give the ability to write custom views and have a dedicated Azure SQL environment.
 The size limitations for Azure SQL databases are based on the data volumes.
 Power BI is an option for the prototype if Tableau is not preferred.
 AWS is where all the connectors and data acquisition is happening.
 The data is then relayed back to Azure infrastructure for transformation and data modeling.
 If Tableau is chosen as the method for data consumption, the data will have to be moved from Azure to on-prem, which will increase cost and latency.
 If Power BI is chosen, the performance will be better because of the native connectors and Microsoft backbone.
 Azure SQL does not require Azure storage.
 The initial assumption was that the Azure instance would live on the Imprivado side, but it is better if it lives on the T-Mobile side.